MPEG-DASH Packaging & Encryption

 Initially when preparing a video to distribute online, an encoding step is needed (for example using H.264 or HEVC codecs).
 However, to stream video using an ABR format such as MPEG-DASH, an extra segmentation step is also required.
 Many encoding processes do not provide this step.

-Our DASH.encrypt project provides a solution.
-It takes encoded video and audio from an array of different formats and repackages them as valid DASH streams.
-It also generates the required manifest which is the table of contents for the stream.
+Our DASHencrypt project provides a solution.
+It takes encoded video and audio from an array of different formats and packages them as valid MPEG-DASH filesets.
+It also generates the required manifest which is the stream’s table of contents.

 Hosted as a GitHub project, it is available as an open-source application written in Java.
-We provide everything you need to start creating DASH content and invite you to help refine the program.
+We provide everything you need to start creating MPEG-DASH content and invite you to help refine the program.

 Robust DRM Licensing

 To make use of content encryption you’ll also need to utilize a DRM licensing service.
 Our cloud-based service, DRMtoday, provides extensive multi-DRM licensing for delivering secured content across the widest range of consumer devices.

 Discover our comprehensive content processing solution, Video Toolkit.
 The cloud service provides high-quality encoding, encryption, watermarking, subtitle conversion, and packaging of assets into DRM-enabled streaming formats.

 Desktop stream downloader for use with video players built on the Electron framework